Palestinian leader leaves hospital after weeklong stay

 Abbas took over as a caretaker leader following the death of Palestinian leader Yasser Arafat in 2004, and was elected for what was supposed to be a five-year term the following year.

 A political split with Hamas — the Palestinian militant group that seized the Gaza Strip in 2007 — has prevented new elections.
-He has remained in office since then, governing parts of the West Bank.
+He has remained in office as president of the internationally recognized Palestinian Authority since then, governing parts of the West Bank.

 Abbas assumed office with great hopes.
-Preaching a message of non-violence, he helped end a Palestinian uprising that was going on at the time and pursued peace talks with the Israelis in hopes of establishing an independent Palestinian state.
+Preaching a message of non-violence, he helped end a Palestinian uprising in the early 2000s and pursued peace talks with the Israelis in hopes of establishing an independent Palestinian state.

-But talks broke down after the election of Israeli Prime Minister Benjamin Netanyahu in 2009, and the two sides have been unable to agree on the terms of negotiations for nearly a decade.
+But talks quickly broke down after the election of Israeli Prime Minister Benjamin Netanyahu in 2009, and the two sides have been unable to agree on the terms of negotiations for nearly a decade.

-The continued rift with Hamas has further hurt Abbas’ legacy, and repeated attempts have failed to advance Palestinian reconciliation.
+The continued rift with Hamas has further hurt Abbas’ legacy, and attempts at reconciliation among the Palestinians have repeatedly failed.